neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/make-a-local-project.md

 **datashuttle** can be used to create and validate [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) projects, as well as transfer data.
-If you want to quickly create or validate a project folders, but not transfer data, you can make a local-only project and immediately get started.
+If you want to quickly create or validate a project's folders, but not transfer data, you can make a local-only project and immediately get started.

 ::::{tab-set}